thought-machine/please/README.md

 To build Please yourself, run `./bootstrap.sh` in the repo root.
 This will set up the minimal environment needed to build Please, build it once manually and then rebuild it again using itself.
-You'll need to have Go 1.8+ installed to build Please (we use some new standard library features like context) although once built it can target Go 1.4+.
+You'll need to have Go 1.9+ installed to build Please although once built it can target Go 1.4+.

 Similarly to the instructions above, you'll need a python interpreter.
 Having PyPy, python2 and python3 installed will allow you to build